 The spiral pattern is one of the most common in nature, from snail shells to whirlpools to entire galaxies.
+It is a shape as ancient as time itself.

 It is also one of the oldest patterns created by humans, with evidence of rock carvings throughout the world, some dating back tens of thousands of years.
 So it is not surprising that it features prolifically in Celtic culture.